Illustration of a bodybuilder with a huge bowl of food. Illustrated by Shane Duquette for Outlift.

 • Fit People: If you’re in decent shape, you may need to eat in a calorie surplus to build muscle.
 You don’t need a huge surplus, so decide between a slow or moderate pace.
 If you bulk slowly, your gains have a better chance of being leaner.
 If you bulk at a moderate pace, you have a better chance of building muscle faster.
 (Remember that the quality of your workout program is an enormous factor, as are your diet and lifestyle.)

 • Thin People: If you’re skinny, thin, or underweight, your frame has more room for muscle growth, allowing you to benefit from bulking more aggressively.
-You have the added option of bulking aggressively, eating in a large calorie surplus.
 We’ve got a separate calorie calculator for you.

 That gives us a table that looks something like this: